2023-06-16 12:57:39

 Also in recent years we have seen Manchester play in black, PSG in pink or the Girondins de Bordeaux… in mustard yellow.
 Only, the fans do not really like that we touch the colors of their favorite team.
 And sometimes let it be known by launching petitions demanding the withdrawal of controversial jerseys.
 Very often without result.

 The important thing, in the end, is that these swimsuits exist, are worn, shown and, with a little luck, end up attracting the attention of a fashion influencer with thousands of subscribers on Instagram or TikTok.
 “One of my colleagues told me that she now wears football shirts because it’s trendy.
-And she doesn’t know anything about football, reports Carlo.
-But that’s what it’s all about. : of the diffusion of a style that goes beyond the love for football.
+And she doesn’t know anything regarding football, reports Carlo.
+But that’s what it’s all regarding. : of the diffusion of a style that goes beyond the love for football.
 And I find that beautiful because football leaves its domain to reach other disciplines, other passions.”

 We don’t have the same jersey but we have (almost) the same passion

-But there again, as good guardians of the footballing temple, some fans see in this overproduction an additional distortion of the values of the round ball.
+But there once more, as good guardians of the footballing temple, some fans see in this overproduction an additional distortion of the values of the round ball.
 In order to express their disapproval of all-out merchandising while affirming their love of football, supporters can show “their desire to distinguish themselves from a recent football culture, with clubs which have developed recently, by choosing to shirt of underground clubs.
 We show that we are connoisseurs of football rather than just recent consumers,” said Vincent Mourgues.
 A low-key protest embodied by the singer Manu Chao who, during his concerts, inevitably wears the jersey of a Latin American club.

 Because the football shirt can also become a political object.
 In 2017, the deputy of La France insoumise François Ruffin had put on one in the National Assembly to defend a bill on the financing of amateur sport.
 Result: the elected official of the Somme had been fined more than 1 300 euros for having violated the strict “dress code” in force in the Hemicycle.